I Got a Yoni Massage For Journalism

 “Sessions can look so incredibly different,” he'd said.
 “Some are not the most mind-blowing or cathartic.”

-Mine certainly hadn’t been, and I began to wonder how much I’d play a role in preventing that from happening.
+Mine certainly hadn’t been, and I began to wonder how much I’d played a role in preventing that from happening.
 Maybe I’d had a not-so-amazing time because I had been too skeptical, too “in my head” that I couldn’t fully let myself be a part of it.
 Or maybe that’s bullshit and it was actually a very weird experience that of course would leave me feeling strange and confused.
 I wasn’t sure.

 Plus, now that I’d spoken with Chaffers, I couldn’t stop thinking about the legality of what I had just experienced.
 Sure, Sturm might be going to people’s houses under the guise of tantra and emotional rehabilitation, but how does that differ from a prostitute giving a guy a handjob?
 No matter how you view it, both involve the exchange of money for sexual favors.